anydigital/sveleven/src/index.md

 </figure>

-Yes, `eleventy.config.js` is symlinked too, so no more JavaScript config friction! ✨
+Yes, `eleventy.config.js` is symlinked too, so no more JavaScript config friction!&nbsp;✨

 ## Local Development